elastio/bon/website/guide/patterns/into-conversions-in-depth.md

     .call();
 ```

-In this case there is a compile error:
+In this case, there is a compile error:

 ```log
 error[E0284]: type annotations needed                                    // [!code error]